How to Visit Taipingshan, Northern Taiwan’s Top Mountain Resort

 Local visitors flock to Taipingshan’s trails for cherry blossoms in spring, cool air in summer, autumn foliage in fall, the rare chance to see snow in winter, and forest bathing in any season.
 This seasonal variation makes it one of my favorite places to visit in Taiwan.

 Like its more famous cousin in Central Taiwan, Alishan, Taipingshan used to be a logging area.
-Highlights include taking a ride on the “Bong Bong Train”, once used for transporting timber, workers, and supplies, viewing pretty Cuifeng Lake, and taking a soak or cooking eggs at Jiuzhize Hot Spring.
+Highlights include taking a ride on the “Bong Bong Train” (2024 note: currently only partially open until early 2025), once used for transporting timber, workers, and supplies, viewing pretty Cuifeng Lake, and taking a soak or cooking eggs at Jiuzhize Hot Spring.

 I first visited Taipinshan with my wife and son when he was just a baby.
 More recently, I rode a scooter up there to further explore.
 In this article, I’ll cover everything you need to know for planning an awesome Taipingshan visit!